How to Start a Private Investigation Business in South Carolina (2026)

 Do I need a license to be a private investigator in South Carolina?

 Yes.
-South Carolina requires all private investigators to be licensed through SLED.
-You need 3 years (6,000 hours) of verifiable investigative experience, must pass background checks, and maintain a $10,000 surety bond plus general liability insurance.
-Individual license: $300 ($200 application + $100 license).
-If operating as a company, you also need a company license: $500.
+South Carolina requires all PIs to be licensed through SLED Regulatory Services under S.C.
+Code § 40-18-30 et seq.
+You need 3 years (6,000 hours) of verifiable investigative experience, SLED and FBI background checks, and a $10,000 surety bond plus general liability insurance.
+Individual license total: approximately $300.
+If operating as a company, you also need a company/agency license.

 How long does it take to get a PI license in South Carolina?

 The licensing process typically takes 60-90 days from application submission to license issuance.
-SLED reviews your experience, conducts SLED and FBI background checks, and verifies all documentation.
-Delays can occur if experience verification letters are incomplete or if background checks reveal issues.
+SLED reviews your experience documentation, conducts background checks, and verifies all required submissions.
+Incomplete applications or incomplete experience letters extend the timeline significantly — submit a complete, detailed package from the start.

 Can I record conversations in South Carolina?